Preparing for Your First Week of Anorexia Inpatient Treatment

 It can be scary to enter an inpatient treatment facility for the first time, especially if you’re being treated for eating disorder behaviors you may have been struggling with for a long time.

-You will have to adjust to a new routine, which can include meetings with doctors, nutritionists, and other healthcare specialists, as well as individual and group therapy sessions.
-Often, there are aspects of the eating disorder treatment that patients don’t expect when entering a program.
+You will most likely have to adjust to a new routine, which can include meetings with doctors, nutritionists, and other healthcare specialists, as well as individual and group therapy sessions conducted by mental health professionals.
+Often, there are aspects of eating disorder treatment that patients don’t expect when entering a program.

-And while less than 1% of American adults experience anorexia nervosa (AN), for those who are affected, the impacts can be serious—or even deadly.
-[1] Of all mental health conditions, eating disorders have a mortality rate that is second only to opioid addiction, and AN is often considered the deadliest among these conditions.
-[2]
+And while less than 1% of American adults experience anorexia nervosa (AN), for those who are affected, the impacts can be serious—or even deadly.1 Of all mental health conditions, eating disorders have a mortality rate that is second only to opioid addiction, and AN is often considered the deadliest among these food and eating-related conditions.2

-That’s just one reason why residential treatment programs can be so important.
-While the measures may seem extreme, they exist to help people break away from these harmful, yet powerful, thought and behavioral patterns.
+That’s one reason inpatient/residential treatment programs can be so important.
+While the measures may seem extreme, they exist to help people break away from these harmful yet powerful thought and behavioral patterns.
+It’s important to note that inpatient and residential treatments are similar but different.
+Both require the person to live at the treatment center.
+Where inpatient is usually short-term in a hospital-like setting, residential tends to be longer-term in a home-like setting.

 How to Prepare for Anorexia Inpatient Treatment

-When you first arrive at the inpatient unit, your bags will be unpacked and inspected by facility staff, who will look for any materials that could be used to aid disordered behaviors.
-You may want to keep this in mind when packing, to help make this process less uncomfortable.
+When you first arrive at the inpatient unit, facility staff will unpack your bags and inspect them for materials that could aid disordered behaviors.
+Remember this when packing to help make this process less uncomfortable.

 Most facility websites list what you are and are not allowed to bring for your stay.
+Some of the more strict programs may not allow personal items to be brought onto the unit, especially if safety or security are at risk.
 Some areas that typically receive a lot of attention include:

-- Personal items: You will likely be allowed to bring some things from home, such as a stuffed animal, photos, or a favorite pillow and blanket.
-But keep in mind that patients often share rooms, so storage—and privacy—can be limited.
+• Personal items: You will likely be allowed to bring some things from home, such as a stuffed animal, photos, or a favorite pillow and blanket.
+But remember that patients often share rooms, so storage—and privacy—can be limited.

-If you’re not feeling well enough to pack, you may want to ask someone you trust to help.
+If you’re not feeling well enough to pack, ask someone you trust to help.
 But you may feel better supervising the process.
 The items you bring can serve as sources of comfort or reminders of home, so packing with a mind to your personal needs can be extremely beneficial.

 Your Check-In: What to Expect